GraemeMalcolm/ai-labs/Instructions/exercises/01-auto-ml.md

 In this exercise, you'll use the automated machine learning to train and evaluate a machine learning model.
 You'll then deploy and test the trained model.

 > **Note**: This exercise is designed to take you through the steps to train and test a model using ***Azure Machine Learning***.
 If you have an Azure subscription with sufficient permissions, you can provision an Azure Machine Learning workspace and use that for the exercise.
-However, if you don't have access to Azure, or if you have limited time to complete the exercise, a browser-based ***ML Lab*** application that includes the core functionality of Azure ML used in is exercise is provided.
+However, if you don't have access to Azure, or if you have limited time to complete the exercise, a browser-based ***ML Lab*** app that includes the core functionality of Azure ML used in is exercise is provided.

-This exercise should take approximately **35** minutes to complete (less if you use the browser-based ML Lab application).
+This exercise should take approximately **35** minutes to complete (less if you use the browser-based ML Lab app).

 ## Create a workspace